JamesNK/BookOfDotNetOSS/nuget.md

 </Project>
 ```

-The older of creating a NuGet package is with a nuspec file and the `nuget.exe` command line tool.
+The older way of creating a NuGet package is with a nuspec file and the `nuget.exe` command line tool.
 A nuspec file gives you a lot of control but you must carefully specify what assemblies and targets to include in the final NuGet package, and it is easy to make a mistake or for someone to forget to update the nuspec when making changes.
 The advantage of a nuspec is you can use it create NuGet packages with projects that do no yet support modern .NET Class Libraries.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>